From BR Bullpen

 - Born November 9, 1886 in Govans, MD USA

 - Died November 27, 1954 in Pittsburgh, PA USA

 Biographical Information

-With the 1909 Pittsburgh Pirates, he went 13-8.
-He was among the 1909 NL's top 10 in shutouts (tied for 9th with 4), fewest walks per 9 IP (4th at 1.73) and WHIP (7th at 1.043).
+With the Pirates in 1909, he went 13-8.
+He was among the NL's top 10 in shutouts (tied for 9th with 4), fewest walks per 9 IP (4th at 1.73) and WHIP (7th at 1.043).
 On the other hand, he hit 15 batters, second to Harry McIntire.
-He won game three of the 1909 World Series.
-Ty Cobb got two hits off of him, Donie Bush got four hits, and Jim Delahanty got three, but Maddox pitched a complete game and had a shutout going into the bottom of the 7th.
+He won Game 3 of the 1909 World Series against the Detroit Tigers.
+Ty Cobb got two hits off him, Donie Bush got four hits, and Jim Delahanty got three, but Maddox pitched a complete game and had a shutout going into the bottom of the 7th.